Sahil-Rajpal/Bank-Loan-DashBoard/README.md

 ---

+## Dataset
+You can access the dataset used for this dashboard here: [Loan_Data.csv](https://github.com/Sahil-Rajpal/Bank-Loan-DashBoard/blob/main/Loan_Data.csv)

+---

 ## 🎯 Problem Statement
 To monitor and assess the bank's lending activities and performance, we need a dashboard that visualizes:
 - **Key Loan Metrics** over time